ArthurBeznik/42_codam_Born2beRoot/lvm/README.md

 ## Encrypt partitions using LVM
 ### Configuration
-Here is how we can create encrypted partitions using LVM, in the Debian installer.
+Here is how we can create encrypted partitions using LVM, in the Debian graphical installer.

 #### Step 1
 Once reaching the partition disks menu.
 Select **Manual**